-Of course, the battery is just one part of the UPS and the UPS is just one part of maintaining a reliable data center.
-However, as businesses rely on data centers more and more to support their digital operations, it’s vital that the underlying power system can be counted on in an emergency.
+As smart cities rely more and more on data centers to support their digital operations, it’s vital that the underlying backup power system can be counted on in an emergency.
 The financial and reputational cost of failure is simply too high.